Our responsibility for a fair production, animal welfare and sustainability

 Only our finest merino quality Modena is currently still in the process of being converted and is therefore unfortunately not yet 100% non-mulesed.
 We plan to have the changeover entirely completed here by 2021/22.
 The amount of wool for Modena that could not yet be obtained non-mulesed comes exclusively from sheep farms, which guarantee that this treatment was only practiced by specialist staff and under local anesthesia.

-The cashmere wool for our yarns Modena and Milano comes from Mongolia and is certified according to the SFA - Sustainable Fiber Alliance cashmere standard for animal welfare, sustainability and social responsibility for the local shepherds. www.sustainablefibre.org
+The cashmere wool for our yarns Modena, Milano and Verona comes from Mongolia and is certified according to the SFA - Sustainable Fiber Alliance cashmere standard for animal welfare, sustainability and social responsibility for the local shepherds. www.sustainablefibre.org